Sydney Science Trail FAQs

 How do you get to the Garden and the Museum?

-Royal Botanic Garden Sydney: accessible parking bays are provided near the Woolloomooloo Gate and outside the Art Gallery of New South Wales.
+Royal Botanic Garden Sydney: bus bay and accessible parking bays are provided near the Woolloomooloo Gate and outside the Art Gallery of New South Wales.
 Limited metered parking is available.
 Public transport is recommended.

 Australian Museum: there is no public car parking available at the Australian Museum.
 There is a bus bay and accessible parking drop off zone on William Street.
 Public transport is recommended.